jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_alarm_cpu_processorqueuelength.md

 ---
-title: CPU - Processor Queue Length Alarm
+title: CPU - Processor Queue Length alarm
+tags: [windows_alarms]
 last_updated: July 29, 2016
 summary: "The CPU - Processor Queue Length alarm becomes active when the number of Windows threads waiting for CPU resources exceeds a threshold.
 Sustained high processor queue length is a good indicator that you have a CPU bottleneck."
 sidebar: c_windows_sidebar